 If you would like to have your voice heard on the leadership values that are important to you, complete our LIFT Values Survey.

-We have the official backing and support in excess of 75 organisations and individuals, from across all sectors of Irish society – ranging from Munster Rugby and the GAA; to the Teaching Council; the Peter McVerry Trust; IBEC; the Junior Chambers of Commerce; the Immigrant Council; the Irish Girl Guide movement; Mobility Mojo and many more.
+Our ambition is big and to help make it happen, we have the official backing and support of in excess of 75 organisations and individuals, from across all sectors of Irish society – ranging from Munster Rugby and the GAA; to the Teaching Council; the Peter McVerry Trust; IBEC; the Junior Chambers of Commerce; the Immigrant Council; the Irish Girl Guide movement; Mobility Mojo and many more.
 Each of these Friends has made a commitment to LIFT, to participate in the training process and to facilitate further discussion on values among their organisation.